ActiveCampaign vs Mailchimp in 2026

 ActiveCampaign’s pros:

-If you want immediate, hands-on simplicity, Mailchimp’s your quick win.
+If you want immediate, hands-on simplicity, Mailchimp is easier to adopt.
 But if you enjoy tinkering and optimizing, ActiveCampaign rewards that curiosity.

 Superior Integrations and Support?